AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor.md

 ---
-title: Work with the Editor
+title: Introduction to the Editor
 description: Create and edit structured documents using editor.
 Learn how to work with the editor following the DITA standards in Adobe Experience Manager Guides.
 exl-id: 285d3ad3-fb4e-4cdd-ab83-493ffce891d6
 feature: Authoring, Web Editor
 role: User
 ---
-# Work with the Editor {#id181OD0QE05Z}
+# Introduction to the Editor {#id181OD0QE05Z}

 Experience Manager Guides comes with an easy-to-use Editor for creating and editing structured documents.
 The editor hides all the complexities of the DITA structure from the writer.
 The editor provides a list of DITA elements that a user would usually need to work within a document.